bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

             #authentication.delegate.cas.service.url=http://ip_address:port/bonita/loginservice
    ```

     It is recommended to also replace the value of the passphrase (property auth.passphrase).
-The value must be the same as in the file authenticationManager-config.properties updated previously.
+The value must be the same as in the file **authenticationManager-config.properties** updated previously.

 5. If your Identity provider (IdP) requires requests to be signed, generate a private key.
 For example on linux, you can use the command ssh-keygen, then go to “cd ~/.ssh” to retrieve the key from the file id_rsa (more id_rsa, then copy the key).

-6. In the tenant_portal folder of each existing tenant: “$TOMCAT_HOME/setup/platform_conf/current/tenants/<TENANT_ID>/tenant_portal”,
+6. In the tenant_portal folder of each existing tenant: `$TOMCAT_HOME/setup/platform_conf/current/tenants/<TENANT_ID>/tenant_portal`,
-    edit the file keycloak-saml.xml to setup Bonita webapp as a Service provider working with your IdP.
+    edit the file **keycloak-saml.xml** to setup Bonita webapp as a Service provider working with your IdP.
     + The entityID is the Service Provider given to your bonita installation.
 You can change it if you want but you need to provide it to your IdP.
     + If your IdP requires the SSO requests to be signed replace the following strings in the Keys section of the SP:
       - put your private key here
       - put your certificate here

       with you current server's private key and with the certificate provided by the IdP.
-      If your IdP doesn't requires the SSO requests to be signed, you can remove the Keys node from the SP and set the attribute signRequest to false.
+      If your IdP does not require the SSO requests to be signed, you can remove the Keys node from the SP and set the attribute signRequest to false.
     + If your IdP responses are signed, replace the following strings in the Keys section of the IDP:
       - put your certificate here

       If your IdP responses are not signed, you can remove the Keys node from the IDP and set the attribute validateResponseSignature to false.
     + The PrincipalNameMapping policy indicates how to retrieve the subject attribute that matches a bonita user account username from the IdP response.
-The policy can eather be FROM_NAME_ID or FROM_ATTRIBUTE (in that case you need to specify the name of the subject attribute to use).
+      The policy can either be FROM_NAME_ID or FROM_ATTRIBUTE (in that case you need to specify the name of the subject attribute to use).
     + You may also need to change the requestBinding and/or responseBinding from POST to REDIRECT depending on your IdP configuration.
     + The url binding to your idp also needs to be define by replacing the following string:
       - http://idp.saml.binding.url.to.change